About Wait Times

 2. My doctor instructed me to go to emergency for a procedure or test.
 Why do I have to wait?

 Sometimes, patients come into the emergency department with the understanding that they have an appointment through their doctor.

 You cannot make an appointment in the emergency department.
 Unlike a walk-in clinic, you are not seen in order of arrival, but based on the urgency of your need.

-3. Why are children/pediatric patient wait times not provided?
+3. Why are the Jim Pattison Children's Hospital (JPCH) Children's Emergency Department wait times not provided?

 JPCH Children's Emergency Department has not yet been developed.